 PROJECT REPORTING AND MONITORING

-Recipients of CDBG and HOME funds are required to submit written progress reports to the funding agency on a monthly or quarterly basis, depending on the nature and phase of the project.
+Recipients of AHTF, CDBG, and HOME funds are required to submit written progress reports to the funding agency on a monthly or quarterly basis, depending on the nature and phase of the project.
 Required information may include the following: progress toward achieving performance goals; description of activities/challenges; revisions of timelines/budgets; and other relevant information.
 Information may also be required about marketing activities, project income, and the home buyers and/or tenants of assisted projects.

 Funded projects will be monitored for progress and performance, financial and administrative management, and compliance with the terms of Performance/Development Agreements.
 Monitoring may involve site and/or office visit(s).